jdoleary/Spellmasons/docs/TasksCurrent.md

 # for v1.7
-- Hotseat multiplayer
-  - test perks for hotseat multiplayer
 - bug: Dash and burst doesn't work right
-- bug: dash doesn't tell you if it'll do damage to you from collision??
 ```
 Lashawnda Gandara — 02/11/2023 12:04 AM
 yall i just found this out